RoyBangdlsu/OPESSYS-FINAL-PROJECT/README.md

 # CPU Scheduling Simulator

 The CPU Scheduling Simulator is a Bash-based project.
-It performs simulation of the two basic CPU scheduling algorithms, First Come First Serve (FCFS), and Round Robin (RR).
+It performs a simulation of the two basic CPU scheduling algorithms, First Come First Serve (FCFS) and Round Robin (RR).
 The program describes how the scheduling process was broken down, step by step: waiting time, turnaround time, throughput, and context switching overhead.

 ## Features